GuanceCloud/guance-docs/docs/en/management/data-scanner.md

     iv.
 MD5 encryption: Any data can be encrypted into a fixed-length string, which is irreversible after replacement.

-??? info "Features of MD5 Encryption"
+??? abstract "Features of MD5 Encryption"

     - Fixed length: No matter how long the string is, the length after encryption is the same, which is 32 bits.
     - Highly discrete: Any changes to the original data, even small changes, will lead to huge differences in the calculation results.